 To take the exams online you will need a computer as well as web cameras so the examiners can see you and the room.

 Passed Exam Now What?

-Once you have passed your technician exam there is nothing else you need to do.
+Once you have passed your technician exam the FCC will email you with instructions to pay the FCC fee for your license.
 A callsign will be issued typically within 7-10 days or maybe sooner, then you may use your new privileges.
-Many VE’s submit the paperwork online to the VEC which allows it to be processed much faster.
-Once your callsign shows up in the FCC database you are allowed to use your new privileges and make your first transmission.
+Many VE’s submit the paperwork electronically to the VEC which allows it to be processed much faster.
+Once your callsign shows up in the FCC database and you have paid the FCC fee, you are allowed to use your new privileges and make your first transmission.

 Last of all, make sure to get on our club repeater!